Ken Allen

-Kenneth Allen (February 13, 1971 - December 1, 2000) was a Bornean orangutan at the San Diego Zoo in California, United States.
+Kenneth Allen (February 13, 1971 - December 1, 2000) was a male Bornean orangutan at the San Diego Zoo in California, United States.
 He became one of the most popular animals in the zoo's history because of his many successful escapes from his enclosures.
 He was nicknamed "The Hairy Houdini".

 Ken Allen was born in captivity at the San Diego Zoo in 1971.
 In 1985, he gained worldwide attention for a series of escapes from his enclosure, which had been thought to be escape-proof.
 During some of his escapes, his female companions joined him.
 Ken Allen's ability to outwit his keepers and his docile demeanor during his escapes resulted in fame.
 He had his own fan club and was the subject of T-shirts and bumper stickers (most reading "Free Ken Allen").
 A song about his escapades, "The Ballad of Ken Allen", was written by Dennis Gersten.

 Ken Allen developed B-cell lymphoma and was euthanized on December 1, 2000.
 He was 29 years old.

+Early life

+Ken Allen was born in captivity on February 13, 1971, at the San Diego Zoo.
+Shortly after birth, he had to be separated from his mother after she attempted to smother him.
+He was named after zookeeper Ken Willingham and police officer Ben Allen.
+In his book about animal resistance, author Jason Hribal writes that Ken Allen "would unscrew every nut that he could find and remove the bolts" in his zoo nursery.